Made for Our Place.

 We took a lot of care in choosing who makes our Always Pan.
 We researched tens of factories and visited 15 in person in order to find a factory making goods with the same amount of care that we take with our business.
-Our Always Pan Factory is run by a kickass woman named Jessica, who took over when she married into the family business of three generations.
+Our Always Pan Factory is run by a kickass woman, who took over when she married into the family business of three generations.

 We chose them because of their dedication to balancing top-notch quality production with thought, care, and support for their team of 401 makers and administrators.
 All employees benefit from performance-based bonuses, health care, and regular professional development opportunities.

 Our Drinking Glasses are crafted by a team of expert glassblowers.
 Located just outside of Bangkok, the factory has been operating since 1974.
 Glassmaking is a team effort, and our factory takes professional development seriously to help each artisan develop their craft.
 Each glass passes between 10 different team members to ensure quality at every step of production.Our Drinking Glasses are produced by traditional handmade technique, which means each glass requires precision and craft.
 Hot glass is first gathered from the furnace and molded using specialized tools to create the unique glass shape.
 When we visited the factory, we caught up with one of the artisans who make our glasses, who has been with our Drinking Glass Factory for over 30 years.
 On his craft, he said, “I have a lot of pride and happiness in my work.
 I’m very proud of myself to have gotten to where I am today.”